Tennessee School for the Blind: History

-The State of Tennessee continued to own the disused Hermitage campus.
-Alumni of TSB argued for preserving the property after the Nashville Metropolitan government made a proposal to demolish it so it could build the Nashville School of the Arts there.
+The State of Tennessee continued to own the disused Rolling Mill Hill campus.
+Alumni of the Tennessee School for the Blind argued for preserving the building after the Nashville Metropolitan government made a proposal to demolish the 17,000 square-foot building with the intention to build the Nashville School of the Arts on the property.
 In 2017 the Tennessee Historical Commission ruled that it was eligible to be a historic property.
 Historic Nashville Inc. made efforts to help preserve the property.
+In 2022, Nashville's Metro Council approved the $20.3 million purchase of the property from the state.
+A feasibility study of the building was conducted in 2023 to assess its potential reuse.